prabhatkumar1379/ListOfIProgram/README.md

 }

 ```
-# 2.1 Don’t use any built-in reverse method.
+# 2.1 w.a.p to Reverse string? do't use any built-in reverse method.
 ```
 using System;
 namespace CSharpAssesment